 A counterexample to a problem about functions

-Here’s a cool fact about functions that has applications in graph theory.First proven here.
+Here’s a fact about functions that has applications in graph theory.First proven here.

 Can we generalize this theorem to more functions?
 It is unclear how many sets would be needed in the partition if we generalize from $2$ functions to $k$ functions.

-A particularly brave question was asked at KAMAK, the yearly retreat of combinatorics researchers from Charles University (first problem in this booklet).
+A particularly bold question was asked at KAMAK, the yearly retreat of combinatorics researchers from Charles University (first problem in this booklet).
 Maybe $2n+1$ sets is still enough?

 This turns out to be too optimistic.
 Given this problem, AI came up with a straightforward construction showing that if you generalize the problem to $k$ functions, you need to partition into at least $kn$ subsets.